This post may contain affiliate links. Please read my disclosure policy.

 Berries

-- 1 tablespoon lime zest tightly packed
+- 1 tablespoon lime zest [pack tightly when measuring]

 - 1/3 cup freshly squeezed lime juice